-Though the nocturnal stable boundary layer does not have strong up- and downdrafts there still 71 72 exist regions of sinking and rising air, which at longer timescales can be caused by large-scale mixing at sunset occurring over a laterally-varying buoyancy field, which can produce weak but 78 persistent ascent of magnitude 3 - 10 cm s-1 as well as a strong nocturnal Blackadar-type low-79
+Though the nocturnal stable boundary layer does not have strong up- and downdrafts there still exist regions of sinking and rising air, which at longer timescales can be caused by large-scale convergence and divergence.
+At shorter timescales wave-like atmospheric structures are often seen within the NBL, including gravity waves, vorticity waves, etc., as well as so-called 'dirty' waves that are only approximately periodic and may have varying amplitude and wave period (see ref. for a comprehensive review on wave-turbulence interactions relevant to the NBL).
+Other vertical motions in the NBL may result from the combination of the shutdown of turbulent mixing at sunset occurring over a laterally-varying buoyancy field, which can produce weak but persistent ascent of magnitude 3-10 cm s-1 alongside a strong nocturnal Blackadar-type low-level jet horizontal wind speed profile.